 Over the past month, I have been writing and posting about Walk Your AS Off, a global virtual event that has over 60 teams walking in locations around the world.
 We are walking to raise awareness for Ankylosing Spondylitis and its associated family of diseases.

 May is our Official Walk Month, but my team, The Walking Spondies, has been walking and training throughout the month of April by walking, gathering together for walk meet-ups, and posting about our efforts.
-If you’d like to start walking for awareness and you’d like to join my team, you can register for your own walk page at http://walkyourasoff.com/register-individual.
+If you’d like to start walking for awareness and you’d like to join my team, please visit The Walking Spondies page on Facebook and leave me a message.
+I’ll send you details on how to join us.

 Since I started raising awareness for AS and autoimmune-related illnesses on April 1st, some pretty amazing things have happened (to me):